sgmurphy/wordpress-plugins/advanced-nocaptcha-recaptcha/readme.txt

 ### Premium features list

 -   Everything in the free version
--   Add CAPTCHA from hCaptcha and Cloudflare Turnstile on your websites
+-   Add CAPTCHA from hCaptcha and Cloudflare Turnstile on your websites, both free and GDPR compliant
+-	Add Geoblocking on forms and WordPress comments form (block / limit form submissions or comment posting by country)
--   CAPTCHA checks text, visual and position customization options
+-   Customization options for the CAPTCHA checks text, visual and position on the forms
 -   One-click integration with WooCommerce
 -   One-click integration with Contact Form 7, Gravity Forms, WPForms, BuddyPress & other plugins
 -   Much more